SaladLab/Akka.Interfaced/README.md

 ```

 We designed interface and implemented the actor.
-Finally we can send a message to and get a reply from GreetingActor actor by using GreeterRef.
+Finally we can send a message to and get a reply from `GreetingActor` actor by using `GreeterRef`.
-GreeterRef implements IGreeter, you can get IGreeter instance from GreeterRef and use it as a regular C# interface.
+`GreeterRef` implements `IGreeter`, you can get `IGreeter` instance from `GreeterRef` and use it as a regular C# interface.

 ```csharp
 async Task TestAsync(ActorSystem system)